Pause carousel

 The Director of Finance, Infrastructure and Corporate Services will determine appropriate financial and accounting arrangements to ensure that all monies due to the University are properly recorded and for the proper collection, custody, control and banking of all cash and cash equivalents, noting that as a statement of practice that we do not normally handle cash.

-It is essential that particulars of all charges to be made for services rendered by the University are notified promptly to the Finance Team by the Deans of School and Directors of Service.
+It is essential that particulars of all charges to be made for services rendered by the University are notified promptly to the Finance Team by the Senior Managers.

 All payments shall be paid over gross and no payments shall be set off against receipts.